JLESC/jlesc.github.io/_projects/extreme_scale_workflows.md

  * Clement Mommessin (ANL), supervised by Matthieu Dreher (ANL), Bruno Raffin (INRIA) and Tom Peterka (ANL)

 Scientific workflows are an aggregation of several tasks exchanging messaging.
 Usually each task is developed independently as a single piece of software.
-When integrating these codes into a a workflow, the developer has to build interfaces to exchange data between each task.
+When integrating these codes into a workflow, the developer has to build interfaces to exchange data between each task.
 To get the best performance for a particular workflow, the user should only send necessary data.
 However, simulation and analysis codes are complex code hard to maintain.
 It is then desired that the user modify only once their respective code.
 This imposes that the developer should expose as much data as possible to cover the maximum of use cases.
-Yet this approach could create significant performance impact due to unnecessary data being send for a particular workflow.
+Yet this approach could create significant performance impact due to unnecessary data being sent for a particular workflow.
 We are currently investigating the notion of contracts for tasks.
 A contract is a declaration by the user of all the data that a particular need to work and all the data that the task can emit.
 Given this information, we can perform several checks and optimizations.
 First we check that the user is not trying to connect incompatible tasks with a data model mismatch.
 Second we can check at runtime that each task is sending the correct data.
 Third we can filter the data at runtime to send only necessary data for each consumer.
 This work is currently being integrated in Decaf.

 ## Results for 2017/2018